-New Hanover County, NC – Debris collection in unincorporated areas of New Hanover County will begin Monday, September 24, beginning with county parks and schools, then moving to unincorporated areas.
-Crews will make no less than two passes over the county to ensure debris is cleared as timely as possible.
+New Hanover County, NC – Debris collection in unincorporated areas of New Hanover County will begin Monday, August 10.
+Crews will make two passes over the county and residents should have the majority of their debris curbside by Monday.

 When cleaning and clearing debris, residents are asked to follow these guidelines:

 - Separate vegetative debris (branches, leaves, etc.) from any household debris (construction and demolition debris like tile, carpet, drywall, etc. will NOT be collected)